 (5) Arrangements for remuneration.

 b.
-Consular officers should verify that the information on all mandatory fields is accurate and the evidence (employment letter or contract) should be scanned into the NIV case record.
+You should verify that the information on all mandatory fields is accurate, and you should scan the evidence (employment letter or contract) into the NIV case record.

 9 FAM 402.17-5(C) Education and/or Experience Requirement

 a.
-Education: The applicant's employer must submit evidence that the applicant meets the minimum education requirements or has the alternative credentials set forth in Appendix 1603.D.1 of chapter 16 of NAFTA, which provides specific guidance on the professional qualifications required for entry into each profession.
+Education: The applicant's employer must submit evidence that the applicant meets the minimum education requirements or has the alternative credentials set forth in Appendix 2 of Annex 16.A.2 of Chapter 16 of USMCA, which provides specific guidance on the professional qualifications required for entry into each profession.

-(1) For Mexican citizens, either a cedula professional (a professional credential issued by the Public Education Secretariat [SEP]) or a título (a university diploma) can be presented as evidence of the completion of a degree program for categories which require the equivalent of a bachelor’s degree (“licenciatura”).
+(1) Mexican citizens may present either a cedula professional (a professional credential issued by the Public Education Secretariat [SEP]) or a título (a university diploma) as evidence of the completion of a degree program for categories which require the equivalent of a bachelor’s degree (“licenciatura”).
 An applicant may present a cedula professional issued by one of the Mexican state governments, which is also a recognized credential.
 A carta de pasante does not provide sufficient evidence of the bearer’s completion of a bachelor’s degree equivalent as it only attests to the bearer’s completion of the coursework required for a degree and not the full completion of all degree requirements for the licenciatura.

-(2) Note: Where Appendix 1603.D.1 requires a degree, the degree does not necessarily need to be in the specific field as long as there is significant overlap with the subject of the degree and the work to be performed.
-For example, a TD applicant who is to perform the work of a Biochemist in the U.S. and possesses a degree in chemistry may be as qualified to perform the duties of the position as an applicant with a biochemistry degree
+(2) When Appendix 2 of Annex 16-A.A.2 requires a degree, the degree does not necessarily need to be in the specific field if there is significant overlap with the subject of the degree and the work to be performed.
+For example, a TD applicant who is to perform the work of a Biochemist in the U.S. and possesses a degree in chemistry may be as qualified to perform the duties of the position as an applicant with a biochemistry degree.

 b.
 Experience: Evidence attesting to the applicant's experience should be in the form of letters from former employers.
-If the applicant is unable to provide letters from former employers, then post may consider if other satisfactory evidence can establish the applicant’s work experience.
-However, the expectation is that most applicants will be able to provide letters from former employers.
+If the applicant cannot provide letters from former employers, then you may consider if other satisfactory evidence can establish the applicant’s work experience.
+However, the expectation is that most applicants can provide letters from former employers.
 If the applicant was self-employed, business records must be submitted attesting to that self-employment.

 c.
-Degree: Where a specific degree is required for TN classification a combination of education and experience may not be used as a substitute for the specific degree.
+Degree: When a specific degree is required for TN classification a combination of education and experience may not be used as a substitute for the specific degree.

 9 FAM 402.17-6 ENTRY DOCUMENTATION